ucdd2016/book/src/hackathons/02-29/index.md

 ## Objectives

-* Write BDD scenarios for your team's together app
+* Write BDD features and scenarios for your team's together app

 ## Required Readings